Where is Matthew Upson now?

 Despite a breakthrough season where he had forced his way into the team ahead of Martin Keown, Upson broke his leg in February 2002 which ruled him out for the remainder of the campaign.

-Having made 14 Premier League appearances that season, Upson qualified for a Premier League winners medal but played no part in the FA Cup run therefore was ineligible to receive a medal.
+Having made 14 Premier League appearances that season, he qualified for a Premier League winners medal but played no part in the FA Cup run therefore was ineligible to receive a medal.

-Upon retiring from playing, Matthew Upson has worked extensively in the media across the television and radio networks for the likes of the BBC, ITV and Sky Sports as a co-commentator and also as a pundit.
+Upon retiring from playing, Upson has made the tranisition into the broadcasting world and has worked extensively in the media for the likes of the BBC, ITV and Sky Sports as a co-commentator and pundit.

 He also spent time at former side West Ham United where he was working with the academy boys as part of his coaching badges.

-Upson is also director of his property development company Matthew Upson Properties LTD.
+Away from football he is a director of property development company Matthew Upson Properties LTD.